lvanderlaat/tl/README.md

 # Installation

-Download a zip file of the code or clone it:
+Download a zip file of the code or clone it (HTTP):

     $ git clone https://github.com/lvanderlaat/tl.git

+or (SSH):

+    $ git clone git@github.com:lvanderlaat/tl.git

 Go in the repository directory